mpopv/pmtds/README.md

 Make sure the number of arguments you pass through always equals the number of characters in the mixin name.

 The `property` argument is always required.

+## License

+Copyright © 2016 Matt Popovich
+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2.
+See the LICENSE file for more details.